 - Cannot Spit It Out: Roy is this in regards to Rebecca, until the lucky peppers episode when he manages to score a dinner date with her to meet with merchandising personnel.
 The end of the episode implies a Relationship Upgrade for the two.

 - Cats Are Mean: Peter, a Siamese cat rival of the Sunny Farm team, looks down on them and will take any opportunity he can get to knock them out of the football personnel's favor.

 - Cloud Cuckoo Lander: DeSanctis, a chicken and the team's second striker, has short term memory problems-which sometimes make him forget his own teammates, or that he's even on a team.

 - Evil Is Petty: Despite being the primary antagonist of the series, Peter performs some rather tame things to the protagonists.
 One episode had him attempt to publicly humiliate Roy by having people watch him fart.

-- Humanoid Female Animal: Rebecca is noticeably more human-like (and taller) than her teammates, even sporting a Furry Female Mane when most other female characters lack one.
+- Humanoid Female Animal: Rebecca is noticeably more human-like (and taller) than her teammates.
+She even sports a Furry Female Mane, when most other female characters lack one.